 Construction sites have the highest occupational fatality rate in the nation’s labour force, not counting work-related deaths caused by occupational diseases.
 The causes of accidents in construction are very varied, but human error and unsafe work environments unsurprisingly top the list.
+Occupational and OSHA 10 online training programmes are key tools to effectively manage work site hazards and promote safety regulation compliance at every step of any construction project.

 What is a construction site accident?